SDGLBL/mcp-claude-code/doc/INSTALL.md

 | `--agent-base-url`       | string  | -                 | Base URL for the LLM provider API endpoint                       |
 | `--agent-max-iterations` | integer | 10                | Maximum number of iterations for agent                           |
 | `--agent-max-tool-uses`  | integer | 30                | Maximum number of total tool uses for agent                      |

+### Project Paths vs Allow Paths

+- **`--allow-path`**: Controls which directories the server can access for file operations
+- **`--project`**: Generates project-specific prompts with git info, directory structure, and environment details

+The `--project` argument enables automatic generation of comprehensive system prompts that include:
+- Git repository information (current branch, recent commits, status)
+- Directory structure overview
+- Operating system details
+- Project-specific context for better assistance

+You can specify multiple projects to generate prompts for each one.

 ## Agent Tool Configuration